Strategies for Lowering Systolic Blood Pressure

 • Angiotensin receptor blockers (ARB).

-Your doctor will prescribe medication depends on individual health profiles and any preexisting conditions.
+Your doctor will prescribe medication based on individual health profiles and any pre-existing conditions.

 Want a steady stream of tips and insights on how to maintain a healthy blood pressure?
-Sign up for our newsletter!
+Sign up to our newsletter!

 Regular Monitoring and Consultation